PradeepLoganathan/pradeepl-blog/content/blog/api/grpc/index.md

 Protocol Buffers provide several advantages:

-- Language-agnostic and Platform-neutral: Define data structures once in a human-readable .proto file and generate code for various languages (C++, Java, Python, Go, etc.) and platforms, ensuring seamless communication.
+- ___Language-agnostic and Platform-neutral___: Define data structures once in a human-readable .proto file and generate code for various languages (C++, Java, Python, Go, etc.) and platforms, ensuring seamless communication.
-- Strongly-Typed Interfaces: Ensures type safety in communication between client and server, preventing data corruption and unexpected behavior.
+- ___Strongly-Typed Interfaces___: Ensures type safety in communication between client and server, preventing data corruption and unexpected behavior.
-- Code Generation: Protobuf compilers automate the creation of boilerplate code for data serialization and deserialization, saving you time and effort.
+- ___Code Generation___: Protobuf compilers automate the creation of boilerplate code for data serialization and deserialization, saving you time and effort.
-- Binary Efficiency: Binary serialization results  in a compact binary format compared to human-readable formats like JSON or XML, resulting in smaller data sizes and faster processing, especially for large datasets.
+- ___Binary Efficiency___: Binary serialization results  in a compact binary format compared to human-readable formats like JSON or XML, resulting in smaller data sizes and faster processing, especially for large datasets.
-- Schema Evolution: Add new fields to your message formats without breaking existing implementations.
+- ___Schema Evolution___: Add new fields to your message formats without breaking existing implementations.
 Older clients will simply ignore new fields, preserving backward compatibility.

 # Building Blocks: Defining Data Structures with Protocol Buffers